 Use of optional outside combustion air is not recommended with unvented heaters.

 The air supply duct may have to be insulated to prevent condensation on the outer surface.
-The outside air terminal must not be more than 1' (31 cm) above the vent termination while maintaining a minimum distance of 3' (93 cm) for both vertical and horizontal venting.
+The outside air terminal must not be more than 1' (31 cm) above the vent terminal.

 14.1 Length Requirements